slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Continuous effort, not strength or intelligence, is the key to unlocking our potential.' -- Winston Churchill*

-> *'52 approaches in a year is more than most men make in a lifetime.
-Consistency is everything.'*

-> *'Volume usually outpaces intensity.
-You can’t just put in a huge effort a few times.' -- Allen Tucker*

 > *'First we make our habits, then our habits make us.' -- Charles C. Nobel*

+> *'Habit is the intersection of knowledge (what to do), skill (how to do), and desire (want to do).' -- Stephen Covey*

 > *'Hard choices, easy life.
 Easy choices, hard life.' -- Jerzy Gregorek*

-> *'Habit is the intersection of knowledge (what to do), skill (how to do), and desire (want to do).' -- Stephen Covey*

 ### How to fix bad habits?